Proper elements of Coxeter groups: Concentration bounds

 \subsection{Concentration Bounds}

 In this section we compute some concentration bounds that will be useful for bounding the number of proper elements of a Coxeter group in Section \ref{section:5}.
 Lemmas \ref{lemma:chernoff} and \ref{lemma:1} will be used to bound the number of elements with left descents deviating far from the average.
 Lemmas \ref{lemma:4} and \ref{lemma:2} will be used to bound the number of elements with length deviating far from the average.
 Finally, Lemma \ref{lemma:3} will be used to bound the number of elements satisfying a certain inequality involving length and left descents.
+See Chapter 3 of~\cite{RP23} for some of the terminology and basic properties of conditional expectations and martingales that are used in this section.

 \begin{theorem} (Chernoff Bound; from Theorem 1.1 of \cite{DP09}) Let $X_1,\ldots,X_n$ be (mutually) independently distributed random variables in the range $[0,1]$, and let $X := \sum_i X_i$.
 Then for any $\gD\in(0,1)$,